ZiadAmr/BNOPI/README.md

 ## Our contribution

 This project was conducted by 4 fourth-year University students as our final-year project.
-Our intension was to ease the process of planning bus routes by introducing an intuitive and elegant interface that
+We aimed to create an intuitive and elegant bus network planning interface that bridges the gap between algorithm implementation and real-world scenarios, enabling seamless integration.
+We are confident that this project has not only achieved its goal but also holds immense potential to make a significant contribution to the network planning research community.

 ## Important